jameshegarty/rigel/README.md

 * `systolic.abs( input : SystolicAST )` |input|
 * `systolic.isX( input : SystolicAST )` is input Verilog value X?

+TODO: most of these 'operators' should really just be turned into modules.

 SystolicDataflow
 -----------